michaelficarra/coffee-of-my-dreams/README.md

 I will push my progress once I am finished with the design and architecture phases.
 At that point, I'll accept pull requests from anyone interested in helping to implement the AST classes.
 For those familiar with coffeescript
-internals: I am recycling {cake,coffee-scrip,command,optparse,repl}.coffee.
+internals: I am recycling {cake,coffee-script,command,optparse,repl}.coffee.
 This is only a rewrite of the lexing/parsing, not the interfaces to the compiler.